 Carl Stucke, Georgia State University, US

 Rossouw von Solms, Nelson Mandela Metropolitan University, ZA

 Merrill Warkentin, Mississippi State University, US

-John Warren, University of Texas, US
+John Warren, University of Texas at San Antonio, US

 Robert Willison, Newcastle University Business School, UK